MiriamPeskowitz/mourning-front-end-2020/notes.md

 	entry (title: '', content: '')
 	user(name: '') DONE, but not yet sure it works
 4. Build out the app, then think about what goes where
+5. Great work on Wednesday!
+User actions and reducer working.
+Next step: build the event that fires the getUsers action to load the names on mount.
+6. Then, repeat all this with the entries.
+7. Then work on number of mourners
+8. Then work on user auth.